Long hair: In religion

+Strict Orthodox Judaism forbids men from cutting their sidelocks, but other hair may be kept as desired.
+Hair is not cut during a time of mourning.

 In the past, Bedouin Muslims often wore their hair in long braids, but influences from the Western world have caused a change in attitudes.
 Bedouins are now less likely to have long hair.
 Islamic countries in North Africa such as Egypt view long hair in men as modernist and in one case the Egyptian police viewed it as Satanic and a sign of an infidel.

 Muhammad is described in Sahih Muslim as having had hair that "hung over his shoulders and earlobes".
 Sahih Bukhari, regarded the most authentic of hadith, also supports this using a prime example of Isa (Jesus).
 Muhammad has also described Jesus as "having long hair reaching his ear lobes."
-Malik's Muwatta 51.2.6 reported, Yahya related to me from Malik from Yahya ibn Said that Abu Qatada al-Ansari said to the Messenger of Allah, may Allah bless him and grant him peace, "I have a lot of hair which comes down to my shoulders, shall I comb it?"
-The Messenger of Allah, may Allah bless him and grant him peace, said, "Yes, and honour it."
-Sometimes Abu Qatada oiled it twice in one day because the Messenger of Allah, may Allah bless him and grant him peace, said to him.
-"Honour it."

-However, according to some hadiths regarding the rules of awrah, women are required to grow hair long, long enough that it would cover the breasts or as much awrah parts of the body when they're being buried, because she lacks clothes and long hair would be used as a covering instead.

 Some Muslims are also opposed to men having long hair as it is also important in Islam to have clear differences (in appearance) between sexes.
 Generally these cultures encourage women to have long hair and men to have short hair.
 The Taliban in Afghanistan viewed long hair for men as a Western influence, and punished it by arrest and forced haircuts, although this would be a direct contradiction of the sunnah of Muhammad.
 Similar measures have been taken by Islamists in Iraq.
 In spite of this, several Taliban affiliated members of the Mehsud clan are recognisable by their long hair.
 The Saudi Islamist fighter Amir Khattab was also notable for his long hair.
 Dervishes of some Sufi orders, such as the Kasnazani, often have long hair and whirl it around during rituals.

-Sikhism

 For Sikhs, Kesh is the practice of allowing one's hair to grow naturally as long hair is considered a hukam/command of Satguru/Saint.